-(b) Campus Executive Data Stewards for student data have the additional responsibility of reviewing and approving data sharing requests within their respective campuses.
+(b) Campus Executive Data Stewards for student data have the responsibility of reviewing and approving data sharing requests within their respective campuses.
 As part of the review process, a Campus Executive Data Steward will notify relevant parties of data sharing requests for student-related data through an inclusive and open communication process.
-Refer to the administrative procedure on data sharing (forthcoming) for details on the types of requests a Campus Executive Steward authorizes, the review process, and the appeal/exception process.
 Human resource and financial data sharing requests are managed centrally by the UH System Offices of Human Resources and Financial Management.

 (2) System Executive Data Stewards

-(b) System Executive Data Stewards review and approve data sharing requests.
-These requests involve multiple campuses, external parties, and/or electronic linkages to Institutional Data Systems.
-As part of the review process, the System Executive Data Steward will notify relevant parties of data sharing requests through an inclusive and open communication process.
-Refer to the administrative policy on data sharing (forthcoming) for details on the types of requests a System Executive Data Steward authorizes, the review process, and the appeal/exception process.
+(b) System Executive Data Stewards review and approve Data Sharing Requests involving multiple campuses, external parties, and/or electronic linkages to Institutional Data Systems.
+As part of the review process, the System Executive Data Steward will notify relevant parties of Data Sharing Requests through an inclusive and open communication process.

 b.
-Functional Data Stewards are responsible for the day-to-day use and management of Institutional Data.
+Functional Data Stewards are responsible for the day-to-day use, management, and distribution of Institutional Data.
 Functional Data Stewards exist among all levels and across all units within the University.
 Registrars, financial aid officers, fiscal managers, human resources specialists, and institutional researchers are among those considered Data Stewards.

-8. Data Custodians – Data Custodians are the managers and/or administrators of systems or media on which sensitive information resides, including but not limited to personal computers, laptop computers, PDAs, smartphones, departmental servers, enterprise databases, storage systems, magnetic tapes, CDs/DVDs, USB drives, paper files, and any other removable or portable devices or off-site storage technologies such as, but not limited to, cloud storage or cloud services.
+9. Data Custodians – Data Custodians are the managers and/or administrators of systems or media on which protected data reside, including, but not limited to, personal computers, laptop computers, PDAs, smartphones, departmental servers, enterprise databases, storage systems, magnetic tapes, CDs/DVDs, USB drives, paper files, and any other removable or portable devices or off-site storage technologies.
+These may include, but are not limited to, cloud storage or cloud services.
 Information technology personnel are commonly regarded as Data Custodians, however, any authorized individual who downloads or stores sensitive information onto a computer or other storage device becomes a Data Custodian through that act.

-a.
-Data Custodians are responsible for the technical safeguarding of sensitive information, including implementing and administering controls that ensure the transmission of sensitive information is secure and access controls to prevent inappropriate disclosure are in place.
+Data Custodians are responsible for the technical safeguarding of protected data, including implementing and administering controls that ensure the transmission of those protected data are secure and access controls are in place to prevent inappropriate disclosure.
+This can be as simple as utilizing UH FileDrop to transfer Protected Data.